8th grade class home page

 This year we will be working on a variety of exciting activities which will challenge you to do your best, think creatively, push yourself outside your comfort zone, and most of all have fun.
 Below is a brief overview of what we are covering in room 32.

-- 6th grade is working on a studying Poetry
+- 6th grade is working on a novel studying using Where the Red Fern Grows by Wilson Rawls

-- 8th grade is currently reading Romeo & Juliet.
+- 8th grade is currently reading nonfiction short stories.

-- 6th grade is currently studying Earth's History.
+- 6th grade is currently studying Weather & Climate.

-- 7th grade is currently studying animal interactions.
+- 7th grade is currently studying the Human Body.

 - 8th grade will be learning more about God's Mysteries and living Christ's mission.
 We will also be preparing for the Sacrament of Confirmation.